 When to Replace a Mouthguard

 Even with excellent care, no mouthguard lasts forever.
 On average, a custom mouthguard should be replaced once a year, especially for children who are still growing.
-However, if it becomes damaged, uncomfortable, or starts affecting your child’s speech or breathing, it may need to be replaced sooner.
+But you may need to replace your guard if it becomes damaged, uncomfortable, or starts affecting your child’s speech or breathing.
 A damaged mouthguard not only reduces protection but can also lead to irritation or injury.

 Pay close attention to your child’s feedback.
 If they complain about discomfort, it’s worth having the fit reassessed.
 Don’t wait for visible damage.
 Being proactive better ensures your child stays safe every time they step onto the field or court.

-At Children’s Dental Specialties, we are committed to preserving your child’s oral health.
-If they play contact sports or grind their teeth, a custom mouthguard could help prevent damage.
-Contact us today to schedule a consultation and learn more about how you can protect your child’s smile.
+At Children’s Dental Specialties, we’re here to keep your child in good oral health.
+If your child plays contact sports, we recommend a custom mouthguard to prevent damage.
+Contact Dr. Daniel Moheban today to schedule a consultation and learn more about how you can protect your child’s smile.